Horizontal-org/Tella-website/docs/Connections/nearby-sharing.md

 In order to use the feature, the sender and receiver need to join the same Wi-Fi network.
 You can connect to mobile devices using Tella (Android or iOS) or connect a mobile device to a computer.
 There are 2 ways to connect your devices though Wi-Fi:
 1. Using a local network, such as the Wi-Fi at your home or work, or a public Wi-Fi network.
 2. Setting up a Hotspot on a device, and make sure both the sender and receiver have joined it.
+One of the devices can act as Hotspot and the other one could connect to it.

 Nearby Sharing will show a tutorial that will guide users in every step of the connection process.